Click here for an image of the Library as you enter the door, with a general explanation of where to find things

 If the Library is busy, those needing to use the computers for work are given priority over those checking Facebook, but this is not usually a problem.

-Laptops may also be used, and as we provide access to the network via Lapwing, you should only need your Raven password.
+Laptops may also be used, and you should only need your Raven password to access the network.
 You will need to be introduced to the Computer Officer, Ian Clark, to help with set-up.
 Please check his wiki regarding the Department's computing facilities.

 You should not leave your laptop, its connection leads, or any other valuables, in the Library, as we cannot take responsibility for them.
 There have been thefts from offices and labs in the department, even though the building is 'secure'.